ansible/ansible/docs/docsite/rst/windows_usage.rst

 When running a command through ``win_command``, the standard Windows argument rules apply.

-The rules can be simplified to the following rules:
+The rules can be simplified to the following points:

-* Each argument is delimited by a while space, which can either be a space or a tab
+* Each argument is delimited by a white space, which can either be a space or a tab

-* An argument can be surrounded by double quotes ``"``, anything inside these quotes is intepreted as a single argument even if it contains whitespace
+* An argument can be surrounded by double quotes ``"``, anything inside these quotes is interpreted as a single argument even if it contains whitespace

-* A double quote preceded by a backslash ``\`` is intepreted as just a double quote ``"``
+* A double quote preceded by a backslash ``\`` is interpreted as just a double quote ``"``not as an argument delimiter

-* Backslashes are interpreted literally unless it is immediately preceed double quotes, e.g. ``\`` == ``\`` and ``\"`` == ``"``
+* Backslashes are interpreted literally unless it is immediately preceeds double quotes, e.g. ``\`` == ``\`` and ``\"`` == ``"``

 * If an even number of backslashes is followed by a double quote, one